Jinderamarak/safe-stage/README.md

 ### [`bindings`](bindings/README.md)

 Bindings for the `safe-stage` Rust library.
-Currently, safe bindings only for C#, but header files can be generated for C and C++.
+Currently, safe bindings only for C#, but unsafe header files are also generated for C and C++.

 ### [`service-app`](bindings/README.md)